What Makes an Effective Nurse Manager? - Succession Planning

-The study by Vesterinan et al. (2013) explored nurse managers of hospitals in Finland.
-It was found that the nursing managers considered the following forms of leadership to be ‘very important’ or ‘important’: coaching, visionary, affiliate and democratic.
+A study by Vesterinan et al. (2013) explored nurse managers at hospitals in Finland.
+It found that the nurse managers considered the following forms of leadership to be ‘very important’ or ‘important’: coaching, visionary, affiliate and democratic.
 The study conveys that the job satisfaction of employees, as well as the department’s success, are affected by the nurse manager’s competence to reflect upon, comprehend and alter their leadership style to meet the contextual or situational needs.

-Highlighted, is the importance of nursing managers’ (especially new managers’) engagement in evidence-based theoretical learning in order to cope and gain competence.
-It could therefore be considered that postgraduate management and leadership study is recommended for managers in nursing.
+Highlighted is the importance of nursing managers’ (especially new managers’) engagement in evidence-based theoretical learning in order to cope and gain competence.
+It could therefore be recommended that managers in nursing undertake postgraduate management and leadership studies.

-Negussie and Demissie (2013) concluded in their study of nurse managers, that nurses’ job satisfaction was improved by the implementation of transformational leadership styles by nurse managers.
+Negussie and Demissie (2013) concluded in their study of nurse managers that nurses’ job satisfaction was improved by the implementation of transformational leadership styles by nurse managers.
 This was as opposed to nurse managers implementing a more transactional leadership style.
-This aligns with the findings of Vesterinan et al. (2013), in that the nurse managers respected visionary leadership styles.
+This aligns with the finding from Vesterinan et al. (2013) that nurse managers respect visionary leadership styles.

 These suggestions can be reinforced by evidence such as the literature review by Twigg and McCullough (2013), which concludes that quality client care and nursing retention can be increased by establishing positive workplace environments.

 These environments consist of (Twigg & McCullough 2013):